 In this migraine pressure point routine I will show you the way I have used acupressure to ease my own symptoms.
-Acupressure can be a viable alternative treatment for relieving headaches and migraines.
+Acupressure can be a viable alternative treatment for relieving migraines.

 The pressure points listed below show you exactly where to place pressure to get the quickest migraine relief.